wingo/stringrefs/README.md

 -- so not just a sequence of unicode scalar values, but actually any codepoint, including isolated surrogates.

-Therefore this proposal defines WebAssembly strings as sequences of codepoints, including isolated surrogates.
+Therefore **this proposal defines WebAssembly strings as sequences of codepoints, including isolated surrogates**.
 Encoding a WebAssembly string to UTF-8 may fail, as UTF-8 is a proper Unicode encoding scheme that excludes isolated surrogates.
 Languages that choose to process strings in UTF-8 chunks can decide what to do for these somewhat